highcharts/highcharts-vue/README.md

 # Highcharts-Vue

-Highcharts wrapper for Vue framework
+Official Highcharts wrapper for Vue framework

 ## Table of Contents